bartificer/programming-by-stealth/docs/pbs88.md

 This instalment will have a slightly unusual structure, we’ll use my sample solution to the challenge set at the end of [instalment 85](https://bartificer.net/pbs85) to illustrate some of the core concepts.

-# Matching Postcast Episode 619
+# Matching Podcast Episode 619

 Listen along to this instalment on [episode 619 of the Chit Chat Across the Pond Podcast](https://www.podfeet.com/blog/2019/11/ccatp-619)